The LittlePod Story

 To create products which promote exciting new ways of using vanilla in the kitchen

 To inform people of the diverse applications of vanilla and describe the benefits of using the natural stuff over its artificial counterparts

 To help communities which rely on vanilla cultivation and conserve the fragile ecosystems in which vanilla is grown.

 Since LittlePod’s official launch in May 2010, we’ve remained true to these fundamental aims.
 But a lot’s changed too:

 From its beginnings as a one-woman operation, LittlePod has enlisted the help of no fewer than 10 graduates, 4 agencies, 3 part-time staff and our first full-time member of staff (the wonderful Clara).
 We've also linked up with the one and only Vanilla Queen Patricia Rain, who celebrated our one year anniversary with us at The Chelsea Physic Garden.

 Our launch range consisted of vanilla pods, paste and extract.
 Since then we’ve dabbled in cake, fudge and ice cream, launched coffee and chocolate extracts and we’ve even brewed our own beer!

 From our humble beginnings in Janet’s kitchen, we moved production to the Food Innovation Service in Cornwall.
 Now, thanks to some snazzy new machines and the help of MAS, we’re back at LPHQ in Farringdon with a dedicated production space.

 We’ve gone global

-Since selling our first wares at Devon trade shows, LittlePod products can now be found across the UK, as well as in Austria, France, Germany, Hong Kong, Ireland, Portugal, Qatar and Scotland.
+Since selling our first wares at Devon trade shows, LittlePod products can now be found across the UK, as well as in Austria, Germany, Hong Kong, Ireland, Portugal, Qatar and Scotland.